szczyglis-dev/py-gpt/README.md

 - `Timeout` *timeout*

-The number of seconds the application waits for voice input from the microphone. *Default:* `2`
+The duration in seconds that the application waits for voice input from the microphone. *Default:* `2`

 - `Phrase max length` *phrase_length*